mulesoft/pdk-custom-policy-examples/ai-prompt-decorator/README.md

 # AI Prompt Decorator Policy Example
-Use the basic PDK body manipulation functionallities to implement an example of a message decorator policy for a `/llm/v1/chat` API.
+Use the basic PDK body manipulation functionallities to implement an example of a message decorator policy for an OpenAI API.

 ## Policy use case
-The AI Prompt Decorator policy example preppends and/or appends an array of messages to an `llm/v1/chat` consumer chat history.
+The AI Prompt Decorator policy example preppends and/or appends an array of messages to an OpenAI API consumer chat history.
 This allows for the advance crafting of intricate prompts or the guiding (and protecting) of prompts so that any changes made to the consumer’s message within the LLM remain entirely transparent.

 ## Test the Policy